alysoid/ansible-log2ram/README.md

 | `lzo`1x 2.10 -1     | 2.106 | 690 MB/s    | 830 MB/s    |
 | `lz4` 1.9.2         | 2.101 | 740 MB/s    | 4530 MB/s   |
 | `snappy` 1.1.8      | 2.073 | 560 MB/s    | 1790 MB/s   |

+### `log2ram_journal_cleanup`

+When is `yes` executes the command: `journalctl --vacuum-size=` targeting the chosen `log2ram_size` - 5%.
+This reduces the `/var/log` folder size by removing the oldest systemd journals before re/start log2ram service.
+This should avoid most of the errors due to a too big existing folder.